-Is there a developed and operational national strategy for youth employment, as a clear and independent strategy or as part of the national employment strategy?
-Yes, and it is part of the lab both males and females of objectives, to increase the unemployment to 7%.
-It air market.
-It also includes a nu in terms of providing skills difficult to employ. bour market strategy that covers the entire labour market, of all age groups.
-The strategy seeks, through its main economic participation of citizens to 60%, and to reduce ns to raise the efficiency and the productivity of the labor umber of initiatives targeting the supply and demand. side and values, including young people and those who are
+Strategy Yes Is there a developed and operational national strategy for youth employment, as a clear and independent strategy or as part of the national employment strategy?
+Yes, and it is part of the labour market strategy that covers the entire labour market, both males and females of all age groups.
+The strategy seeks, through its main objectives, to increase the economic participation of citizens to 60%, and to reduce unemployment to 7%.
+It aims to raise the efficiency and the productivity of the labor market.
+It also includes a number of initiatives targeting the supply and demand. side in terms of providing skills and values, including young people and those who are difficult to employ.